Top Medical Scribe Interview Questions with Example Answers [2022]

 • - Knowledge of medical terminology

-• - Ability to communicate effectively with patients and doctors
+• - Ability to think quickly and respond confidently

 What the interviewer is looking for: